MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 #### View the current status of the Office 365 CDN

-To check, if the particular type of Office 365 CDN is enabled or disabled, use the [spo cdn get](https://pnp.github.io/office365-cli/cmd/spo/cdn/cdn-get/) command.
+To check if the particular type of Office 365 CDN is enabled or disabled, use the [spo cdn get](https://pnp.github.io/office365-cli/cmd/spo/cdn/cdn-get/) command.

 To check if the Office 365 Public CDN is enabled, execute: